Yoast/wordpress-seo/readme.txt

 == Changelog ==

 = trunk =

+* i18n
     * Updated .pot file
     * Updated ar, da_DK, el_GR, es_ES, fa_IR, id_ID, sv_SE & tr_TK
     * Added hr & sl_SI
+    * Many localization fixes
+* Bugfixes
     * Fixed sitemap "loc" element to have encoded entities.
     * Honor the language setting if other plugins set the language.
-* sitemap.xml will now redirect to sitemap_index.xml
+    * sitemap.xml will now redirect to sitemap_index.xml if it doesn't exist statically.
-* Added filters 'wpseo_sitemap_exclude_post_type' and 'wpseo_sitemap_exclude_taxonomy'
-to allow themes/plugins to exclude entries in the XML sitemap
+    * Added filters 'wpseo_sitemap_exclude_post_type' and 'wpseo_sitemap_exclude_taxonomy' to allow themes/plugins to exclude entries in the XML sitemap.
-* Many localization fixes
-* Added RTL support, some CSS fixes
+    * Added RTL support, some CSS fixes.
-* Focus word gets counted in meta description when defined by a template
+    * Focus word gets counted in meta description when defined by a template.
+    * Fixed some bugs with the focus keyword in the first paragraph test.
-* Fixed display bug in SEO Title column when defined by a template ('Page # of #')
+    * Fixed display bug in SEO Title column when defined by a template ('Page # of #').
+    * Fixed a few strict notices that would pop up in WP 3.6.
+    * Prevent other plugins from overriding the WP SEO menu position.
+    * Enabled the advanced tab for site-admins on a multi-site install.
+* Enhancements
+    * Added an HTML sitemap shortcode [wpseo_sitemap].
+    * -pending- Added an XML sitemap listing the author profile URLs.
+    * Added detection of Yoast's robots meta plugin and All In One SEO plugins, plugin now gives a notice to import settings and disable those plugins.

 = 1.4.7 =